If you are a public sector employee in Michigan, please click here.

 A forced fee agreement is a contract between a union and an employer that requires all workers who are subject to the union’s monopoly representation to pay compulsory fees to the union to keep their jobs.
 The agreements usually require the employer to fire any employee who refuses to pay tribute to the union.
 These compulsory arrangements are sometimes called “union shop” or “agency shop” agreements.

 Michigan’s Right to Work law prohibited forced fee agreements and guaranteed each employee a right to choose whether to pay monies to a union.
-Unfortunately, at the behest of union officials, Michigan politicians are now stripping workers of this important right.
-Effective when the current legislative session ends, Michigan employers and unions can enter into forced fee agreements and compel nonconsenting private-sector employees to financially support the union in their workplace to keep their jobs.
+Unfortunately, at the behest of union officials, Michigan politicians stripped workers of this important right.

-2. When can unions and employers subject private-sector Michigan workers to forced fee requirements?
+- When can unions and employers subject private-sector Michigan workers to forced fee requirements?

-Fortunately, Michigan workers who are not subject to union representation—the vast majority of Michigan workers—cannot be compelled to pay union fees as long as their workplace remains nonunion.
-Only employees subject to the yoke of monopoly union representation can be forced to pay fees to a union.
+This means that Michigan workers who are not subject to union representation—the vast majority of Michigan workers—cannot be compelled to pay union fees as long as their workplace remains nonunion.
+Only employees subject to the yoke of monopoly union representation can be subjected to a forced fee requirement and forced to pay fees to a union after February 12, 2024.

 First, under the NLRA, private-sector workers have the right not to be members of a union and, if they have become a union member, to resign that membership at any time.
 It is unlawful for a union or employer to compel a worker to become or remain a full union member under the U.S. Supreme Court’s decision in Pattern Makers v.
 NLRB, 473 U.S. 95 (1985).
 More information about workers’ right to not be a union member can be found here: How can I resign my union membership?